amritanshugupta0501/BridgeLabz-Training/README.md

 Day 1 : Topic: Introduction to .NET \& C# Foundation 🛠️

+ 	Concepts Mastered:

+ 	     ->  🧠 Deep dive into the .NET Ecosystem and its architecture.

+ 	     ->	 ⚙️ Understanding the C# language syntax and structure.

+ 	Hands-on Practice:

+ 	     ->	 💻 Solved foundational logic problems.

+Day 2 : Topic: Basics of C# Language 🛠️

 &nbsp;	Concepts Mastered:

-&nbsp;	     ->  🧠 Deep dive into the .NET Ecosystem and its architecture.

-&nbsp;	     ->	 ⚙️ Understanding the C# language syntax and structure.
+ 	     ->	 ⚙️ Understanding DataTypes and Operators used in C#

 &nbsp;	Hands-on Practice:

-&nbsp;	     ->	 💻 Solved foundational logic problems.
+ 	     ->	 💻 Solved foundational problems.